haiku/haiku/ReadMe.md

 If you're having trouble finding something in the source tree, you can use one of our web-based source code browsers:

- * http://xref.plausible.coop/ (OpenGrok, provided by Landon Fuller)
+ * https://xref.landonf.org/ (OpenGrok, provided by Landon Fuller)
- * http://cgit.haiku-os.org/ (cgit, provided by Haiku, Inc.)
+ * https://git.haiku-os.org/ (git, provided by Haiku, Inc.)

 ### Contributing documentation
 The main piece of documentation that still needs work are the API docs (found